 1.No sit ups.
-Forget the hundred, sit ups are actually contra-indicated in the first phase of postnatal recovery, especially if you experience diastasis recti which a separation of your superficial abdominal muscles.
+Forget the hundred, sit-ups are actually contra-indicated in the first phase of postnatal recovery, especially if you experience diastasis recti which is a separation of your superficial abdominal muscles.

 2. The breath is your ally.
 The breath is intrinsically connected with your abdominals including your pelvic floor.
 The first exercises for your early postnatal recovery will focus on your breath and restoring that connection with your tummy muscles.

 3. Diastasis recti.
-It occurs when the superficial layer of your abdominals (your rectus abdominis aka your six pack) become separated.
-It is a very common condition, and in most cases it naturally resolve itself, but in others it requires more attention.
-The cause for separation its not the abdominal muscle itself, but the “fascia” which is the connective tissue that keeps the muscles together.
+It occurs when the superficial layer of your abdominals (your rectus abdominals aka your six-pack) become separated.
+It is a very common condition, and in most cases, it naturally resolves itself, but in others, it requires more attention.
+The cause for separation it is not the abdominal muscle itself, but the “fascia” which is the connective tissue that keeps the muscles together.
 So trying to “strengthen” those abs, to close the gap is not the solution.
 Likewise sit-ups are particularly contraindicated and you will need to work with a specialist that is able to modify the exercises for you.